-Prior to booking onto a training course you need to pay a one-off cost to register with British Cycling’s MTB Leadership Programme.
+Prior to booking onto a training course you need to pay a one-off cost of £120 to register with British Cycling’s MTB Leadership Programme.

 You will then be provided you with the training handbook, log book and free Ride Membership valid for one year.

 If you do not regularly work with young people or do not have evidence of completing safeguarding training, you will need to complete online training and a short online assessment.
 If this is the case, we will provide log in details for an online learning programme ‘Child Protection Awareness in Sport and Active Leisure’.
 A free link to this online safeguarding training course is included in the cost of registration and is made available upon request.

 If you have already completed safeguarding training and assessment, you should send a copy of your certificate to email@example.com.
 Alternatively, if you regularly work with young people, a letter from the organisation you work for verifying your competency in a safeguarding role also satisfies this requirement.